Sleep Apnea Bensalem, PA

 How to Treat Sleep Apnea

 An oral appliance is one of the best treatments for mild to moderate forms of sleep apnea.
 Similar to mouthguards, oral appliances are custom-made using digital scans.
-We will scan the mouth for the exact dimensions of the teeth.
+We scan the mouth for the exact dimensions of the teeth.
 These scans are sent to a dental lab, where the custom appliance is fabricated.
-Once the oral appliance is complete, we will ensure that it fits you precisely and feels natural to wear.
+Once the appliance is complete, we ensure that it fits you precisely and feels natural to wear.

 Sleep Apnea Frequently Asked Questions